manouraa/HR-Analytics/README.md

  ### Company

- 1.1) Average years at company = 4.56
+ 1.1) Average years at the company = 4.56

- 1.2) Average turn over rate = 16.12 %
+ 1.2) Average turnover rate = 16.12 %

- 1.3) Average Rating of work life balance = 3.41
+ 1.3) Average Rating of work-life balance = 3.41

  1.4) Average Rating of Environment Satisfaction = 3.87